vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 If your project is in [region](/en/tools-for-using-services/account/concepts/regions) Moscow, and you are working with “VK” LLC, its main details are available at https://cloud.vk.com/contacts.

-You can also [generate an invoice](../service-management/bill-generation) in your personal account and view the contents of the **Supplier** field.
+You can also [generate an invoice](../service-management/bill-generation) in your management console and view the contents of the **Supplier** field.

 </tabpanel>
 <tabpanel>